US permits sale of cigarettes with 95% less nicotine

 Williamsville, New York-based 22nd Century Group plans to sell its cigarettes under the brand name Moonlight, in regular and menthol flavor.

 Last year, the FDA began the process for regulating nicotine in cigarettes to make them minimally or non-addictive.
-But the agency has made little progress in outlining how or when it would begin imposing nicotine restrictions.
+But the agency recently dropped the nicotine plan from its list of regulatory priorities.
 And tobacco companies have signaled their opposition.

 The FDA has sponsored several studies showing that when smokers switch to low-nicotine cigarettes they smoke less and are more likely to try quitting.
 The research was considered pivotal to establishing that smokers won't compensate by smoking more cigarettes or inhaling more deeply if nicotine levels are low.
 That was sometimes the case with "light" and "low tar" cigarettes marketed in decades past.
 Those products were banned as misleading.